Necessary Condition Hypotheses in Operations Management

-Purpose – The purpose of this paper is to show that necessary condition hypotheses are important in operations management (OM), and to present a consistent methodology for building and testing them.
+Purpose – To show that necessary condition hypotheses are important in operations management, and to present a consistent methodology for building and testing them.
 Necessary condition hypotheses (“X is necessary for Y”) express conditions that must be present in order to have a desired outcome (e.g. “success”), and to prevent guaranteed failure.
 These hypotheses differ fundamentally from the common co-variational hypotheses (“more X results in more Y”) and require another methodology for building and testing them.
-Design/methodology/approach – The paper reviews OM literature for versions of necessary condition hypotheses and combines previous theoretical and methodological work into a comprehensive and consistent methodology for building and testing such hypotheses.
-Findings – Necessary condition statements are common in OM, but current formulations are not precise, and methods used for building and testing them are not always adequate.
-The paper outlines the methodology of necessary condition analysis consisting of two stepwise methodological approaches, one for building and one for testing necessary conditions.
-Originality/value – Because necessary condition statements are common in OM, using methodologies that can build and test such hypotheses contributes to the advancement of OM research and theory.
+Design/methodology/approach – Reviewing operations management literature for versions of necessary condition hypotheses.
+Combining previous theoretical and methodological work into a comprehensive and consistent methodology for building and testing such hypotheses.
+Findings – Necessary condition statements are common in operations management, but current formulations are not precise, and methods used for building and testing them are not always adequate.
+Outline of the methodology of Necessary Condition Analysis (NCA) consisting of two stepwise methodological approaches, one for building and one for testing necessary conditions.
+Originality/value – Because necessary condition statements are common in operations management, using methodologies that can build and test such hypotheses contributes to the advancement of operations management research and theory.